asfork/Blah/README.md

 ## Intro

-Blah is a Material Design IM application based on android standard library v23, and inspired by Yo APP.
+Blah app is a IM application in simplely form,based on android standard library, and inspired by Yo app.

 ## Features

-* The only function is to send friends the word "Blah" as a sms or text notification
+* THE ONLY FUNCTION is to send friends the "blah blah" as a greeting
-* Material Design
+* Completely material design and translucent system bar on android 4.4 KitKat

-PS: Blah is a personal project to learn android development.
+PS: Blah is a project to learn android development by myself.
 Enjoy it!